Huineng: Liang Kai's portrayal of Huineng

-The two paintings to the right were both completed by Liang Kai, a painter from Southern Song dynasty, who left his position as the court painter in Jia Tai's court to practice Chan.
+The two paintings shown above and to the right were both completed by Liang Kai, a painter from Southern Song dynasty, who left his position as the court painter in Jia Tai's court to practice Chan.
 These paintings depict Huineng, the Sixth Patriarch of Chan Buddhism.
 The protagonist occupies the lower central portion of both paintings, with his face turned to the side, so that his facial features are not portrayed.

 "The Sixth Patriarch Cutting the Bamboo" depicts the process that Huineng went through to attain enlightenment, and exemplifies Huineng's concentration and contemplation in doing so through the process of chopping bamboo.
 This particular enlightenment moment of his is only documented in this painting, and not in any literary sources.
 He holds an ax in his right hand, and extends his left arm to steady a stalk of bamboo while scrutinizing it.
 The brushstrokes are loose and free but construct a simplistic and lively image: they indicate a subtle motion of pulling the bamboo towards him.
 Huineng wears a shirt with sleeves rolled up, which is suggested by the crease at the edges of the shoulders.
 He puts his extra cloth into a hair bun.
 The light and dark ink indicate gradation and contrast, and the light shadow on his right arm and body of bamboo implies the source of light.

-Similarly, The Sixth Patriarch Tearing a Sutra adopts a similar style in portraying the same figure, Huineng, performing a different mundane action.
+Similarly, "The Sixth Patriarch Tearing a Sutra" (above) adopts a similar style in depicting the same figure, Huineng, symbolically repudiating attachment to texts.
 This reaffirms the focus of the Southern Chan Tradition, which is to attain sudden enlightenment without having to train to be a monk in the conventional way or to study Buddhist scriptures.